 The water will slowly move through the gravel, sand, and charcoal, eventually dripping out the bottom into the second container.
 After it has all passed through, check the clarity or the water.
 If you’re not happy with it, you can filter it through again, repeating as many times as necessary to get it as clean as desired.
 Then it is ready to be purified.

 The filter will eventually need to be replaced as it gets clogged and the filtered water stops being as clear as you want.
 It happens and it’s a good thing, it means the filter did its job.
 You can also try to pre-filter water first, but when it’s no longer working well enough, you can empty, clean, and repack the container as before.

 For a more permanent DIY filter, like at a cabin or BOL, scale up by piping multiple containers into each other.
 Separate containers for the gravel, sand, and charcoal will make repacking easier and allow a lot more water to be filtered at once with less filling.
 Stack the containers, or put one over the other so water can still be pulled through by gravity.

 After the water’s filtered there are a bunch of different ways to purify it.
-Two of the most common ways of doing it are boiling, using a personal water filter such as the Sawyer Mini, and water purification tablets.
-Ultraviolet purifiers are also pretty popular.
-Each method has its own strengths and weaknesses so research these.
+Three of the most common ways of doing it are boiling, using a personal water filter such as the Sawyer Mini, and water purification tablets.

 DIY filters are a great way to keep your water clean in a pinch.
 There’s never a guarantee that a pre-made filter will be available, especially if you’re stuck and need to bug out at a moment’s notice.
 Using readily available gravel, sand, and charcoal you can make sure that clean water is one less thing you need to worry about.